rsdoiel/antenna/planet.md

 ---

-## Coming hours crucial for US-EU trade talks, says Tánaiste
+## 'Cautious optimism' after US extends tariff deadline

 date: 2025-07-07, from: RTÉ News

-Tánaiste Simon Harris has said the coming hours will be crucial ahead of Wednesday's deadline for the end of the US "pause" on higher tariff rates.
+Tánaiste Simon Harris has said he remains "cautiously optimistic about reaching agreement in principle" with the US after the White House postponed a deadline for higher tariffs taking effect on dozens of economies, including the EU.

 <br>